Skip to main content

 Can I Give Notice Online?

 No, you cannot give notice online.
-You can book an appointment with the registrar online at most registrar offices, but you must attend the appointment in person, bringing with you the required documentation.
+You can book an appointment with the registrar online at most registrar offices, but you both must attend the appointment in person, bringing with you the required documentation.

 It is unknown whether this may change in the future, but for the time being, plan ahead with giving notice in person.